Personal data protection at the EUDA

 A notification is a prior notice by the controller to the data protection officer of any processing operation (manual or electronic) involving personal data.
 Notifications are required if personal data is processed.

 Records are databases containing all procedures on personal data identified by data controllers and consulted with the DPO, including assessments of the procedures and related privacy statements.
 The main purpose of keeping these records is to ensure and demonstrate compliance with the EUDPR.
-Records should be publicly available and contain the name and contact details of the controller, the data protection officer, and, where applicable, the processor and the joint controller.
-They should also include information on the purpose of the procedure, a description of the categories of data subjects and personal data, the recipients of the data, any transfers to third countries or international organizations, envisaged time limits for data erasure, and a general description of technical and organizational security measures.
+Records should be publicly available and contain the name and contact details of the controller, the DPO, and, where applicable, the processor and the joint controller.
+They should also include information on the purpose of the procedure, a description of the categories of data subjects and personal data, the recipients of the data, any transfers to non-EU countries or international organisations, envisaged time limits for data erasure, and a general description of technical and organisational security measures.

-The Regulation on the EUDA, determines that the Management Board of the Agency has to establish measures for the application of the EUDPR within six months of the date of its first meeting after 2 July 2024.
+Under the EUDA Regulation, the Management Board of the Agency must establish measures for the application of the EUDPR within six months of the date of its first meeting after 2 July 2024.
 Once adopted, the new measures will replace the implementing rules of Regulation (EC) 45/2001, adopted by the Agency on 4 July 2008.

 External links